zemingjin/gameoflife_kotlin/README.md

-This project is an implementation of Conway's Game of Life with a very crude UI in Java.
+This project is an implementation of Conway's Game of Life with a very crude UI in Kotlin.

 The format of the seed file could be like the followings:
 ```